internetofwater/harvest.geoconnex.us/docs/README.md

 ### Reference interfaces

-The architecture is desgined to support multiple approaches to interacting with the data.
+The architecture is designed to support multiple approaches to interacting with the data.
 Examples of this include:

 * one